- The latest research on ADHD and how to treat it

 From there, medication involves a bit of trial and error to find the right one, although genetic testing can give you a starting point as to what medications might work best.

-I found one of my children had adverse reactions to ADHD meds and did far better without them, while my other child seems to thrive with his.
+I found one of my children had adverse reactions to ADHD medicine for kids and did far better without them, while my other child seems to thrive with his.
 As your child grows and changes, their meds will be changed as well.
-Monthly appointments to discuss these tightly-regulated medications will help you and your child receive the best combination of medications to help them with their needs.
+Monthly appointments to discuss these tightly regulated medications will help you and your child receive the best combination of medications to help them with their needs.